 Growing up, out in the west Texas town of Odessa, sounds like a Marty Robbins' song.
 Out there we were, almost 300 miles from El Paso, and a little more to Ft Worth.
 I was born on my grandparent's farm near DeKalb in east Texas, and my parents moved to west Texas for work in the oil boom of the late 40's.
 My dad began driving trucks for Phillips Petroleum.

 I never met my dad's parents before they passed on, but like millions of Americans, they had difficult times during the Great Depression.
-Dad told me his father was a circuit preacher in east Texas, near Clarksville, and that he was still in grade school when his father died.
-This forced him to leave school to help make a living for the family.
+Dad told me his father was a circuit preacher in east Texas, near Clarksville, and that he was still in grade school when his mother died.
+This created a hardship upon the family and my father was unable to complete his schooling.

 Both my mother and grandmother were women of prayer.
 This was to become very important in my formative years.
 In the early 50's our family began attending East Side Baptist church when I was very young.
 Not long after, my father gave his heart to the Lord Jesus Christ.
 I later accepted Christ as my Saviour at the ripe old age of 11 and was baptized during a week long revival there.
 The Evangelist's name was Paul Carlin.
 And for some reason, I was moved by his testimony of God saving him from drug abuse.